equelin/Unity-Powershell/README.md

 This is a PowerShell module for querying EMC Unity array's API.

-With this module (version 0.3.0) you can manage:
+With this module (version 0.4.0) you can manage:

 - System (DNS,NTP...)
-- Pools (Only for UnityVSA with virtual disks)
+- Pools (Virtual deployment only)
+- Fast Cache (Physical deployment only)
 - LUN (block)
 - VMware LUN (block)
 - NASServer